 Q. How To Sharpen A Hand Saw With A Dremel?

 A. A Dremel is a rotary tool used to sharpen tools.
 It is also used to sharpen hand saws as well.
 All the steps are near the same.
 First of all, take all safety measures by wearing goggles and safety gloves.
 Also, disconnect the power supply of the Dremel tool before use.

-Then place your saw to be sharpened is a hand saw sharpening jig.
+Then place your saw to be sharpened in a hand saw sharpening jig.
 This is similar to a vise only difference is the size.
-After this, select a suitable diamond cut off wheel and (if required) a sharpening tool for Dremel for sharpening the set of teeth.
+After this, select a suitable diamond cut-off wheel and (if required) a sharpening tool for Dremel for sharpening the set of teeth.